James Maloney (rugby league): 2011

-Maloney had an exceptional year for the Warriors where he helped his team make it into the 2011 NRL Grand Final against the Manly-Warringah Sea Eagles, even though they fell short losing 24–10, Maloney kicked 1 goal in the match.
+Maloney had an exceptional year for the Warriors where he helped his team make it into the 2011 NRL Grand Final against the Manly Sea Eagles, even though they fell short losing 24–10, Maloney kicked 1 goal in the match.
 Maloney finished the 2011 NRL season being the Warriors highest point scorer with 206 points, scoring 10 tries, kicking 82 goals and kicking 2 field goals in all of the 27 matches.
 On 28 November 2011, Maloney announced that he signed a 3-year deal with the Sydney Roosters, starting from the 2013 season.

 2012

-Maloney finished his last year with the New Zealand Warriors with him being the club's highest point scorer with 153 points, scoring 4 tries, kicking 67 goals and kicking 3 field goals in all of the 24 matches.
+Maloney finished his last year with the New Zealand Warriors as the club's highest point scorer with 153 points, scoring 4 tries, kicking 67 goals and kicking 3 field goals in all of the 24 matches.

 2013

 In Round 1 of the 2013 NRL season, Maloney made his club debut for the Sydney Roosters against the South Sydney Rabbitohs, scoring a try and kicking a goal in the 28–10 loss at Sydney Football Stadium.
 On 21 April 2013, Maloney played for Country Origin against City Origin, playing at five-eighth in the 18–12 win at Coffs Harbour.
 On 5 June 2013, Maloney made his State of Origin debut for New South Wales against Queensland in Game 1 of the series alongside his Roosters halves partner Mitchell Pearce, playing at five-eighth and kicking 3 goals in the 14–6 win at ANZ Stadium.
-Maloney would play in all 3 matches in the 2013 State of Origin series for the Blues in their 2–1 series loss.
+Maloney played in all 3 matches in the 2013 State of Origin series for the Blues in their 2–1 series loss.
 In Round 25 against the Gold Coast Titans, Maloney played his 100th NRL career match in the 30–22 loss at Sydney Football Stadium.
-In Round 26 against the South Sydney Rabbitohs, The Roosters won the minor premiership with Maloney playing a key role by scoring 2 tries and kicking 4 goals in their triumphant 24–12 at ANZ Stadium.
-On 6 October 2013, Maloney starred for the Roosters in the 2013 NRL Grand Final against the Manly-Warringah Sea Eagles, setting up two tries with the boot, and kicking 5 goals in the 26–18 victory and winning his maiden NRL title.
-Maloney was the NRL's top points scorer for 2013 NRL season with 252 points, by scoring 9 tries and kicking 108 goals in 25 matches for the Roosters.
+In Round 26 against the South Sydney Rabbitohs, the Roosters won the minor premiership with Maloney playing a key role by scoring 2 tries and kicking 4 goals in their triumphant 24–12 at ANZ Stadium.
+On 6 October 2013, Maloney starred for the Roosters in the 2013 NRL Grand Final against the Manly Sea Eagles, setting up two tries with the boot, and kicking 5 goals in the 26–18 victory and winning his maiden NRL title.
+Maloney was the NRL's top points scorer for the 2013 NRL season with 252 points, by scoring 9 tries and kicking 108 goals in 25 matches for the Roosters.

 2014

-Even though Maloney would play no representative matches for the year, he led the Roosters to get their second Minor Premiership in a row.
-Maloney finished the 2014 NRL season with him playing in all of the Roosters 27 matches, scored 5 tries, kicked 106 goals and kicked 2 field goals, being tied with Dally M winner Johnathan Thurston as being the NRL's competitions highest point scorer with 234 points.
+Even though Maloney played no representative matches for the year, he led the Roosters to their second Minor Premiership in a row.
+Maloney finished the 2014 NRL season playing in all of the Roosters' 27 matches; he scored 5 tries, kicked 106 goals and kicked 2 field goals, tied with Dally M winner Johnathan Thurston as the NRL's competitions highest point scorer with 234 points.